Learn. Teach. Explore.

 The educational curriculum for medical students in their second through fourth years is currently being expanded with increased and revamped didactic education, use of 3D models and imaging, and increased ophthalmology rotations for medical students.
 The USC Roski Eye Institute continues to prepare some of the best-trained physicians in the world.
 All third-year residents who applied for sub-specialty fellowships were matched with their first choice in programs.
 The USC Roski Eye Institute’s fellowship program welcomed 10 fellows in six specialties: glaucoma, medical retina, retina, cornea, neuro-ophthalmology and oculo-facial plastics in 2016.

 Continuing Medical Education (CME) has expanded, with weekly grand rounds, specialty lecture series, resident case presentations, and our first annual winter symposium #Trending Topics in Ophthalmology @ The Terranea.
-To illuminate USC’s excellence in education, a special “42 Years of USC Ophthalmology” symposium will coincide with our resident graduation on June 2, 2017.
-Further, the USC Roski Eye Institute recently debuted California’s first certified ophthalmic technician education program (OTEP), one of only 13 in the nation.
+To illuminate USC’s excellence in education, a special “44 Years of USC Ophthalmology” symposium will coincide with our resident graduation on June 15, 2019.

 A Resident’s Personal Account